TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

  distinctness of different constructs, and the representation of formal and actual parameter lists.

-### Spoofax Update

-You should define your syntax in SDF3.
-This requires you to update Spoofax to the latest unstable release.

-1. Choose *Install New Software* from the *Help* menu.
-2. Add `http://download.spoofax.org/update/unstable/` as an update site.
-3. Install Spoofax.
-Eclipse will tell you it is already installed and suggests an update.
-This is fine.

 ## Detailed Instructions

 ### Agile Software Language Engineering